Zoolander

 Zoolander is a 2001 American comedy film directed, co-produced, co-written by and starring Ben Stiller.
 A satire on the fashion industry, the film follows fashion model Derek Zoolander (Stiller) who is tricked by fashion mogul Jacobim Mugatu (Will Ferrell) into assassinating the Prime Minister of Malaysia, whose progressive laws on the fashion industry would harm his businesses.
 The cast also features Owen Wilson, Christine Taylor, Milla Jovovich, Jerry Stiller and Jon Voight.

 The film contains elements from a pair of short films directed by Russell Bates and written by Drake Sather and Ben Stiller for the VH1 Fashion Awards television specials in 1996 and 1997.
-It is the last film from Paramount Pictures with the involvement of Village Roadshow Pictures.

-Zoolander was released to theatres on September 28, 2001.
-It received generally positive reviews and was a box-office success.
+Zoolander was released to theatres by Paramount Pictures on September 28, 2001.
+It received generally positive reviews and was a box-office success, grossing $60.8 million against a $28 million budget.
 A sequel, Zoolander 2, was released in February 2016.
 An animated film follow-up, Zoolander: Super Model, was released on Netflix in the UK in August 2016.